 The government is failing to uphold its responsibility to protect all Venezuelans regardless of political affiliation.

 Since November 2017 the European Union has imposed asset freezes on 36 senior government officials.
-On 3 December 2019 a number of regional governments also imposed targeted sanctions on 29 senior officials.
-The US government has imposed extensive sanctions on President Maduro, his family and senior members of his government, as well as broader sanctions that have exacerbated the humanitarian crisis.
+The United States government has imposed extensive sanctions on President Maduro, his family and senior members of his government, as well as broader sanctions that have exacerbated the humanitarian crisis.